maali-mnasri/Supervised-Sentence-Tokenization/README.md

 # Feature engineering and Training setting

-The training data consists of trigrams formed of two words separated by a separator (e.g. point).
+The training data consists of trigrams formed of two words separated by a separator (e.g. period).
 Each trigram has a additional binary label:
-  - 0 means the point in this trigram is not a sentence boundary
+  - 0 means the period in this trigram is not a sentence boundary
-  - 1 means the point in this trigram is a sentence boundary
+  - 1 means the period in this trigram is a sentence boundary

 The training model uses multiple features such as the lengths of the previous/next words, if next/previous is in capital letters, etc.